Oregon ousts Duke from NCAA women’s tournament

 Greenwell missed all five of her first half shot attempts, all 3-pointers.

 Oregon made 11 of its first 20 shots overall to take a 28-22 with 5:25 left in the first half.
-The Ducks went cold against Duke’s matchup zone, missing their next seven shots.
+The Ducks went cold, missing their next seven shots.

-A Cazorla free throw allowed Oregon to take a five-point halftime lead.
+A Maite Cazorla free throw allowed Oregon to take a five-point halftime lead.

 Comments